kayyza/UNIX-FinalProject/README.md

 - Normal users and Admins will be required to create an account and authenticate it.

 ## <br><a id="dockerInfo">Docker Information:</a>
+Read to reproduce the project :

+As an introduction to dockers, we strongly recommend reading the docker information <a href="https://docs.docker.com/get-started/docker-overview/">Here</a>

+Furthermore, you will need to install Docker on your computer if you haven't already (<a href="https://www.docker.com/get-started/">Here</a>)

 ## <br><a id="team">Team Composition:</a>